fritzo/pomagma/README.md

 ## Configuring

-To run a full system, pomagma needs Amazon AWS credentials, an S3 bucket, an SWF domain, and optionally an email address to receive errors.
+To run a distributed system, pomagma needs Amazon AWS credentials, an S3 bucket, an SWF domain, and optionally an email address to receive errors.
 These are specified by environment variables